 The days, weeks and months after my sister’s death brought me to one of the darkest times in my life.
-I lost my sister, than my job, than my home, than my boyfriend.
+I lost my sister, then my job, then my home, then my boyfriend.
 I hit rock bottom and had to crawl my way back up.

 But I survived because of the people who stood by me no matter what – that sometimes understood that words were too much, that sympathy was not enough.
 Sometimes you just have to hold on tight.